Why Drinking Enough Water is Crucial for Staying Healthy

 - Fruit and berries, like grapefruits, strawberries, pineapples, watermelons, raspberries, peaches, etc.

-- Vegetables and greens, like cucumbers, zucchini, radish, tomato, lettuce, celery, spinach, etc.
+- Vegetables and greens, like cucumbers, zucchini, radish seeds, tomato, lettuce, celery, spinach, etc.

 Although they can provide you with only 20% of your daily need of water, it’s an essential amount because it comes with the valuable nutrients that enrich your organism and help it process the consumed water easily.